jrmilks74/Finance_example/README.md

-# Reusable Church Finance Dashboard
+# Example Church Finance Dashboard

 This Shiny app accepts monthly church financial data from a CSV or Excel file and produces board-level summaries, historical comparisons, attention flags, and forecasts.